openshift/enhancements/enhancements/machine-api/control-plane-machine-set.md

 - For the Control Plane case, we want additional monitoring on top of what a `StatefulMachineSet` might provide:
   - The ability to track the Control Plane infrastructure state via a Cluster Operator and to block upgrades if the Control Plane infrastructure is degraded for any reason
-  - The ability to restrict there to being a single point of truth for the Control Plane infrastructure definition
+  - The ability to restrict there to being a single source of truth for the Control Plane infrastructure definition
   - Restricting the replica count of the set to a supported number for the Control Plane within OpenShift
   - Ensuring that users aren't putting themselves in unsupported scenarios by trying to create additional Control Plane Machines